TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 5/Deuteronomy 5.25.md

 ---

-Now therefore why should we die? for this great fire will consume us: if we hear the voice of Jehovah our God any more, then we shall die.
+Now therefore why should we die?
+For this great fire will consume us: if we hear the voice of Yahweh our God any more, then we shall die.